 NBC’s action series ‘Chicago Fire’ follows the lives of firefighters and paramedics of Chicago Fire Department’s Firehouse 51.
-Brian “Otis” Zvonecek is one of the firefighters who prove his worth and display his resilience while saving the folks of the city.
+Brian “Otis” Zvonecek is one of the firefighters who proves his worth and displays his resilience while saving the folks of the city.
 Otis forms admirable connections and relationships with his colleagues.
-Even while competing with one another, Otis makes sure that ultimately whatever he does is good for his firehouse.
-It is no wonder that Otis’ death not only startles his colleagues but also the viewers of the show tremendously.
+Even while competing with one another, Otis makes sure that, ultimately, whatever he does is good for his firehouse.
+It is no wonder that Otis’ death affects not only his colleagues but also the viewers of the show tremendously.
 If you are eager to know how he died in the action drama, let us share the answer!
 SPOILERS AHEAD.

 How Did Otis Die?

 In the seventh season finale, Firehouse 51 attempts to extinguish a fire in a mattress factory.
 Otis and his colleagues get into the burning factory and try to save at least fifty people trapped in the basement.
-The building happens to only have one stairwell which has completely burnt down.
+The building only has one stairwell, which has completely burned down.
 Still, the firefighters try their best to evacuate the factory.
-Meanwhile, a boiler whistle is heard and senior firefighter Christopher Herrmann announces that an explosion may happen anytime soon.
+Meanwhile, a boiler whistle is heard, and senior firefighter Christopher Herrmann announces that an explosion may happen soon.
 Chief Boden asks all the units to evacuate from the building.
 However, the firefighters are adamant that they cannot leave without ensuring the safety of their colleagues.

 Haas and his writers initially discussed killing off Darren Ritter.
 But since Ritter was a new character at that point, Haas knew that it wouldn’t create the emotional impact he was hoping to create.
 “And then we just decided it would be Otis because he lives with Cruz and Brett, and he’s on Casey’s truck, and he’s in Boden’s house, and he’s best friends with Mouch, and owns a bar with Herrmann… There are a million feelings that everybody has from a guy who’s been on the show from almost the first scene,” Haas added.
 Thus, Otis became the “victim” to maximize the impact of the tragedy, paving the way for Yuri Sardarov’s departure from ‘Chicago Fire.’